homeryan/nginx-certbot/README.md

 This is useful when you need to set up nginx as a reverse proxy for an application.

 ## Installation
 1. [Install docker-compose](https://docs.docker.com/compose/install/#install-compose).
 2. [Install Certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal).
+2. When using Cloudflare as CDN, enable Overview -> Quick Actions -> Development Mode, and select SSL/TLS -> SSL/TLS encryption mode -> Off (not secure).
 3. Clone this repository: `git clone git@github.com:homeryan/nginx-certbot.git .`
 3. Modify configuration:
 - Add domains and email addresses to init-letsencrypt.sh